timgates42/pytest-azurepipelines/README.rst

 Running in Docker
 -----------------

-If running inside a docker container with paths from the host bind mounted in then the path reported by this library will not match the path observed by Azure Pipelines and it can be useful to supply the mapping using the command line option:
+If running inside a docker container with path mounted in a different location, then the path reported by this library will not match the path observed by Azure Pipelines.
+It can be useful to supply the mapping using the command line option:

 .. code-block:: bash